ddigiorg/simple-cortex/README.md

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/simple-cortex/sc.png)

 - **Stimulae**: Detectable changes in an environment represented by a binary data vector.
-Example stimulae include light brightness, color, sound frequency, muscle contraction, and neuron activations
+Examples include light brightness, color, sound frequency, muscle contraction, and neuron activations.
-- **Synapse**: Connects towards, responds to and stores knowledge from observed stimulae
+- **Synapse**: Connects towards, responds to, and stores knowledge from observed stimulae
 - **Dendrite**: A collection of synapses forming a coincidence detector
 - **Forest**: A collection of dendrites used to organize OpenCL data buffers that respond to a particular stimulae
 - **Neuron**: A collection of dendrites forming a sensor that responds to dendrite activation